 The major suggestions expressed by Women Agriculture Officers were Provision of Govt. vehicle during the crop season (90.00%, (Rank I) followed by Assignment of official work within the office hours (86.92%, rank II), Optimum working hours so as to have comfortable personal life (83.08%, rank III), Capacity building through trainings (75.38%, rank IV), Filling of the vacancies of the supporting staff (71.54%, rank V), Permission to purchase inputs well in advance of the season (68.46%, rank VI), Provision of proper infrastructure (65.38%, rank VII), Simplified reporting practice (63.08%, rank VIII), Organisation of study tours (58.46%, rank IX) and Timely release of funds (53.08%, rank X).

 Key words: Profile, Challenges, Insights, Women Agriculture Officers, Andhra Pradesh.
+(Add keywords in the abstract section)

+Elaborate the Introduction part with proper citations and references.

+With this introduction this paper is not acceptable

 The Present investigation was carried out with the following objective